 What is it?

 Once you build a system, it is important to ensure that the system is up and running - keeping the lights on - adding new functionality, fixing bugs, keeping dependencies up to date, and overall keep the system running smooth.
-This is what is known as maintainability.
-Sounds pretty fluffy, right?
+This is known as maintainability.

-In software engineering they are related to the evolvability, modifiability, technical debt and code smells.
-There is even something called the maintainability index.
+In software engineering this is related to the evolvability, modifiability, technical debt and code smells.
+There is also a metric called the maintainability index.
+In certain contexts, maintainability is referred to as Serviceability.
+This is slightly different from thinking of maintainability of a codebase.

 Maintainability of distributed systems